The best-case scenario? Judon returns to the fold after a short-term sweetener

 The New England Patriots should not be surprised now that Matthew Judon’s discontent reached a breaking point.

-Judon certainly would not have made the same headlines under Belichick.
-His animated conversations with head coach Jerod Mayo, which led to Judon walking off the field, and then his on-field conversation with executive vice president Eliot Wolf was the headline after New England’s first padded practice.
-And then Judon reportedly didn’t show up to the facility on Tuesday.
+Judon certainly would not have made these same headlines under Belichick.
+His animated conversations with head coach Jerod Mayo, which prompted Judon to walk off the field, and then his on-field conversation with executive vice president Eliot Wolf were the headlines from New England’s first padded practice.
+Judon did not practice Tuesday and reportedly didn’t even show up to the facility.

 It’s clear things have gone from bad to worse.
 It feels like the Patriots have three options: extend Judon, trade him or give him a short-term sweetener to get him back on the field.
 We’ve ranked those three options.